-As markets for smaller materials grew CM developed its patented Liberator.
+As markets for smaller materials grew, CM developed its patented Liberator.
 As its name implies, the CM Liberator is a highly advanced system for the liberation of tire wire from the rubber.
-CM knew that if clean steel was produced it could be sold to steel mills creating an additional revenue steam thereby eliminating costly disposal fees.
+CM knew that if clean steel was produced it could be sold to steel mills to create an additional revenue steam and eliminate costly disposal fees.

-For the processor looking to maximize their profits adding a Steel Reclaim System after the Liberator will further screen and separate comingled steel and rubber that is generated from the tire recycling process.
-The material value can be greatly enhanced by this additional Zero Waste Processing solution.
+For the processor looking to maximize profits, adding a Steel Reclaim System after the Liberator will further screen and separate commingled steel and rubber that is generated from the tire recycling process.
+The material value can be greatly enhanced with the addition of the Zero Waste System.
 The system utilizes a special screen in combination with magnetic separators to reclaim all of the steel and rubber.

 CM has also added milling equipment to the line-up with the most recent addition of the Dual Drive Crackermill.
 This technology allows processors to remove the remaining nylon fiber from the rubber fraction and to further reduce the rubber granulate to powders ranging from 20-80 mesh which is used in many applications including, rubberized asphalt for roadways and a wide variety of molded products.